 Tariff 14: Demand

-- A new type of tariff for residential customers, Tariff 14 has expensive demand charges during peak periods in summer, but cheaper fixed and consumption charges.
+- A new type of tariff for residential customers, Tariff 14 incorporates demand charges during peak periods in summer, but has lower fixed and consumption charges.

 - Tariff 14 is available to customers in the Ergon Energy network area in regional Queensland.